Bitfab-io/printed-parts-kits/kits/prusa_i3_hephestos/README.md

 * Belt tensioners in X and Y axis, thanks to the Hephestos design improvements over the original Prusa i3.
 * Compatibility with the Wade's Greg's Extruder
+* LCD holder included, for use with RepRap Discount LCD controller.
+* RAMPS holder with electronics cooling fan included.
 * Removed and replaced the parts that have cable chain holders.
-No need to use cable chain.
+No need to use cable chain from the beginning, although you can print the upgrade later.
-* LCD holder included, for use with RepRap Discount LCD controller.
 * Improved Z axis top brackets, to achieve better threaded rod alignment by [jjimenez](http://www.thingiverse.com/thing:1657683)
 * Improved Z axis endstop holder by [AndersV209](http://www.thingiverse.com/thing:781100)
 * Improved X axis endstop holder [AndersV209](http://www.thingiverse.com/thing:784801)